-Coined in the mid 1970s after being used in a working group finding presented to the Committee of Reactive Disorders, the term posttraumatic stress disorder (PTSD) became formally recognized in 1980.
+Coined in the mid-1970s after being used in a working group finding presented to the Committee of Reactive Disorders, the term posttraumatic stress disorder (PTSD) became formally recognized in 1980.
+Fortunately, there is help for those living with post traumatic stress disorder.

-Known as a severe anxiety disorder that develops after exposure to an event that results in psychological trauma, PTSD is diagnosed after symptoms last more than one month and cause significant impairment in social, professional or other important areas of functioning.
+PTSD is a severe anxiety disorder that develops after exposure to an event that results in psychological trauma.
+PTSD is diagnosable after symptoms last more than one month and cause significant impairment in social, professional, or other important areas of functioning.

 – Repeated re-experiencing of the original trauma: